In The Beginning There Were Five

 Wrapping it up for the 1990’s, let’s take a glimpse into the year 1998-1999:

 In May of 1998 the Staff family donated the Historic Gulfview Hotel to the Junior League.
-In July, 1999 the League received a grant form the State of Florida for the exterior renovation of the notable building.
+In July, 1999 the League received a grant from the State of Florida for the exterior renovation of the notable building.
 The League also obtained approximately $100,000 in cash and in-kind donations to match the grant funding.
 Conclusively, the restored building would provide office space, meeting rooms, a museum space and historical research library on the first floor.

 Reading programs were established where volunteers worked with local libraries to promote literacy.